Aurora (1793 ship)

 Aurora was launched at Chester in 1793 as a West Indiaman.
-During her career first the French (twice) and then the United States captured her, but she returned to British hands.
-Between 1801 and 1808 she made four voyages as a slave ship.
-She continued to trade widely until 1831.
+During her career first the French (twice) and then the United States' privateer captured her, but she returned to British hands.
+Between 1801 and 1808 she made four voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
+Afterwards, she continued to trade widely until 1831.

 Career

 Aurora first appeared in Lloyd's Register (LR) in 1794.
 Her master was listed as A. Harper, her owner as Kensington & Co., and trade London–St Vincent.

 Aurora then disappeared from LR until 1798.
 The 1795 volume is missing pages.
 A letter dated 26 June 1795, at St Pierre, Martinique, reported the capture by the French of several ships from the West India convoy, including "Aurora, Merchantman".
+LL reported that three French frigates had captured Aurora, Hooper, master, from London to St Vincents, Hero, Clark, master, from London to Antigua, Montserrat Packet.
+Beswick, master, from London to Montserrat, Blenheim, from London to Jamaica, and about ten other outward bound vessels near Barbados.
+The French took their captures into Guadeloupe.

 Lloyd's List (LL) reported on 17 June 1796 that HMS Cleopatra had captured "Aurora (late Hooper)", as Aurora was sailing from Guadeloupe to France.
 Cleopatra sent Aurora into Halifax, Nova Scotia.

 Aurora re-entered LR in 1798 R. Redman, master, Mallough, owner, and trade London–Barbados.